 The CRO chairs the Group Risk Committee that is vested with responsibility to oversee implementation of risk policies, review significant risk issues from investments and operations, as well as to ensure the resolution of these issues.

-GIC’s risk management model operates along “three lines of defence” which ensure that there is clarity and transparency in risk ownership and accountability.
+GIC’s risk management model operates along “three lines of defence”, ensuring there is clarity and transparency in risk ownership and accountability:

 All operating units own, and are primarily accountable for, the risks inherent in their activities.
 They are responsible for ensuring that an appropriate risk-and-control environment and robust processes are in place as part of their day-to-day operations.
 Our risk assessments are forward-looking and form an important element of our long-term approach.
 We consider a broad spectrum of risks with potential long-term impact, including sustainability risks and risks from activities managed by appointed agents.